oscar-system/Oscar.jl/docs/src/Experimental/plane_curves.md

 ## Projective Plane Curves

-Similarly, a projective plane curve is defined as the class of a three-variables homogeneous polynomial ``F`` over a field ``K``, modulo the equivalence relation ``F\sim G \iff \exists \lambda \in K\backslash \{0\}, F = \lambda \cdot G``.
+Similarly, a projective plane curve is defined as the class of a three-variables homogeneous polynomial $F$ over a field $K$, modulo the equivalence relation $F\sim G \iff \exists \lambda \in K\backslash \{0\}, F =
+\lambda \cdot G$.
 The defining equation is supposed to belong to a graded ring.

 ```@docs
 ProjPlaneCurve
 ```

 A particular kind of projective curves is the case of elliptic curves, see the corresponding section for more information.
 The types `ProjPlaneCurve` and `ProjEllipticCurve` are subtypes of the abstract type `ProjectivePlaneCurve`.
 In addition, the types `AffinePlaneCurve` and `ProjectivePlaneCurve` are subtypes of the abstract type `PlaneCurve`.

 ## Points

 When considering curves, it is natural to have a look at points on the curve.
 We describe in this section how to deal with points, both in the affine and projective settings.

 ### Point in the affine space